 CGE will consider exceptions-to-march petitions when only one of the following extenuating circumstances exists:

-- The student is enrolled in any graduate program and needs to complete one additional course before the last day of the upcoming summer session.
+- The student is enrolled in a master's, clinical doctoral, or specialist degree program and needs to complete one additional content course before the last day of the upcoming summer session.

-- The student is enrolled in a non-traditional graduate program (e.g., online or summer) and needs to complete two additional courses before the last day of the upcoming summer session.
+- The student is enrolled in a non-traditional graduate program (e.g., online or summer) and needs to complete a maximum of two additional courses before the last day of the upcoming summer session.

 - The student is completing an externship or internship that allows for an August graduation date.